 If the Library does not have access to the article from any our our subscription resources, the Citation Linker will then provide a link to Interlibrary Loan portal, where you can order a copy (generally without charge) from another library.

 Citation Tools: Caution

 Microsoft Word, certain databases and other on-line resources offer tools for formatting references in APA, Chicago, MLA and other common citation styles.
 However, these systems may not always provide accurately formatted or complete citations.
 It is important to double-check the accuracy of your results.

-The citation tool, Mendeley, for instance is only as good as what fields you have included.
-If you have inadvertently left out fields when entering the citation – e.g., ending page numbers, issue number, etc. – this would affect the resulting citation generated.
+Citation management software tools, such as Zotero and Mendeley, are only as good as what fields you have included.
+If the automatic import function or you have left out fields when entering the citation – e.g., ending page numbers, issue number, etc. – this would affect the resulting citation generated.